DeepingSource/asan-med-img-obf-for-distribution/README.md

+[This repository is to open and share an example codes for the research program supported by Korean Ministry of Health and Welfare.]

 # Segmentation model on obfuscated medical image
 This repository is about learning a segmentation model based on obfuscated medical images and making inferences based on it.